toaq/toadua/docs/api.md

 >
 > - `entry` entry

 Edits the entry with the given ID to have the given pronominal class, frame, distribution and subject, if they are given.

-Absent fields will remove the values.
+Absent fields will leave values unchanged.
+Setting a field to the empty string or `null` clears it.

 Returns the entry in its new state after editing.